11 Gorgeous Photos of the Most Colorful Towns in the World

 Cinque Terre, Italy

-Cinque Terre, or "Five Lands," is the name given to not one but five stunning villages perched along the Italian Riviera.
+Cinque Terre, or “Five Lands,” is the name given to not one but five stunning villages perched along the Italian Riviera.
 Each village has its own character, but they all boast an incredible array of pastel-colored houses.
 Cinque Terre is situated inside a national park near Tuscany, so cars are a rare sight!
 Most of the 2.4 million tourists who visit per year arrive by boat.
 Once they get there, they mainly walk, taking in the sights of the Riviera along the seven-and-a-half-mile hiking trail.
-Check out some of America's most picturesque hiking spots.
+If you’d rather see color out in nature, visit some of America’s most picturesque hiking spots.

 Kampung Pelangi, Indonesia

 In Kampung Pelangi, it’s not just the houses that are rainbow-colored.
 Everything from the awnings to the fences in this village is bedecked with rainbow hues.
 In mid-2017, the town underwent a major makeover in hopes of drawing more tourists.
 According to Architectural Digest, every house in the village was required to have no fewer than three colors represented.
 The endeavor has paid off: tourists have been flocking to the village, and the town hopes to extend the color flood to even more houses in the coming months.
 Check out some more photos of this incredible town.

 Bo Kaap, Cape Town, South Africa